laravel/jetstream-docs/1.x/features/profile-management.md

 ### Disabling Profile Photos

 If you do not wish to allow users to upload custom profile photos, you may disable the feature in your `config/jetstream.php` configuration file.
 To disable the feature, simply comment out the feature listing from the `features` configuration item within this file.

+## Account Deletion

+The profile management screen also includes an action panel that allows the user to delete their application account.
+When the user chooses to delete their account, the `App\Actions\Jetstream\DeleteUser` action class will be invoked.
+You are free to customize your application's account deletion logic within this class.